johnnyreilly/jsdoc-javascript-vs-typescript/README.md

 There's a debate to be had about whether using JavaScript or TypeScript leads to better outcomes when building a project.
 The introduction of using JSDoc annotations to type a JavaScript codebase introduces a new dynamic to this discussion.
 This post will investigate what that looks like, and come to an (opinionated) conclusion.

 If you'd talked to me in 2018, I would have solidly recommended using TypeScript, and steering away from JavaScript.
 The rationale is simple: I'm exceedingly convinced of the value that static typing provides in terms of productivity / avoiding bugs in production.
 I appreciate this can be a contentious issue, but that is my settled opinion on the subject.
+Other opinions are available.

 TypeScript has long had a good static typing story.
 JavaScript is dynamically typed and so historically has not.
 Thanks to TypeScript support for JSDoc, JavaScript can now be statically type checked.